nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 > From here on out, it's a lot of opinion.
 Tread lightly.

 From the options listed above, there are two categorical approaches to error handling: a synchronous approach where the error is returned or thrown to the calling scope, and an asynchronous approach where a callback is invoked and passed the error, or an event is emitted for handling.
-We will leverage both, but with extremely targeted applications.
+We will leverage both, but with targeted use cases.

 For functions or methods that return a value, promise or synchronous, we will *return any errors thrown during operation back to the calling scope*, and we'll do so in a manner that standardizes the API for retrieving data and errors off of operations that return a value and *may* throw an error.
 An example of this type of function is `require('node:fs/promises').readFile`, which is an asynchronous function that returns the contents of a file or throws an error if an error occurs during an attempt to read a file.